 About the Center

 The TRC is an interdisciplinary hub research, workforce development, and outreach on sustainable transportation system solutions.
 The TRC faculty and professional staff focus on transportation planning as it relates to resilience, energy, and equity.

 - Attracted over $7.4 million to UVM in new external grants;

 - Hosted over 10,500 people at its events;

 - Launched a significant transportation workforce development initiative.

-The TRC is a National University Transportation Center (UTC), funded by the U.S. Department of Transportation, and is a team member on another UTC, the National Center for Sustainable Transportation.
-It hosts the Vermont Clean Cities Coalition, funded by the US Department of Energy and the Vermont Department of Public Service and the Northeastern Transportation Workforce Center, one of five FHWA funded centers around the country.
-It also manages the New England Transportation Consortium (NETC) for the six New England state DOTs.
-The center was founded in 2006 and designated a UVM Matrix Center in September 2008.
+The TRC began as a National University Transportation Center (UTC), funded by the U.S. Department of Transportation, and currently is a team member on another UTC, the National Center for Sustainable Transportation.
+It hosts the Vermont Clean Cities Coalition, funded by the U.S. Department of Energy, the Vermont Department of Public Service, and the Northeastern Transportation Workforce Center, one of five FHWA funded centers around the country.
+The TRC manages the New England Transportation Consortium (NETC) for the six New England state DOTs and the Vermont Transportation Research Collaborative for the Vermont Agency of Transportation.